-Comfortable toilet facilities are located a short distance from the Lodge in a separate heated and well-lit log building.
+Comfortable toilet facilities are located in a separate heated and well-lit log building a short distance from the Lodge on a well-lit path.
 The toilet is just like at home, except that after being used the toilet incinerates waste instead of flushing it.

 - Living Room & Dining Room

 - Wi-Fi available